 Professor Birgit Loch

-Chair, Teaching and Learning, SHE College
+Chair, Teaching and Learning, College of SHE

 College of Science, Health and Engineering